stabnet/Stab/README.md

 #### *Note for Raspbian Jessie users:*

-If you are using the older Raspbian Jessie image, compiling Aeon is a bit more complicated.
-The version of Boost available in the Debian Jessie repositories is too old to use with Aeon, and thus you must compile a newer version yourself.
+If you are using the older Raspbian Jessie image, compiling Stab is a bit more complicated.
+The version of Boost available in the Debian Jessie repositories is too old to use with Stab, and thus you must compile a newer version yourself.
 The following explains the extra steps, and has been tested on a Raspberry Pi 2 with a clean install of minimal Raspbian Jessie.

 * As before, `apt-get update && apt-get upgrade` to install all of the latest software, and increase the system swap size